nhsx/txt-ray-align/README.md

 ### Project structure
 - The main code for training, generating embeddings and evaluation are in the root directory
 - Supporting scripts for pre-processing MIMIC-CXR can be found in the `data` folder
+- Scripts for processing MIMIC-CXR with the CheXpert labeller to extract sentences can be found in the `chexpert` folder - these are a required input for evaluation

 ### Preliminaries